 Each individual measures from 1 to 3 cm in diameter, but they form compact, branched colonies as depicted in the photo.
 It can grow up to 12"/30 cm tall, but is almost always at ground level with the rest buried below the soil.
 The spines are long and white.
 The flowers can present in shades ranging from pink to purple.

 This type of tiny cactus plant for pots withstands temperatures as low as -12 ºC/10.4 ºF.
 It is at risk of disappearing due to the extraction of specimens for trade.
-This is because is in high demand among collectors due to its small size.
+This is because it is in high demand among collectors due to its small size.
 Although rare, you can use the affiliate link below to purchase the seeds of the Sneed's pincushion cactus (subject to availability):

 Guanaco grass (Maihuenia poeppigii)